LTE-M vs NB-IoT: Com4 Explains Key IoT Network Differences

 Speed & Bandwidth

-• LTE-M: Higher throughput suitable for more frequent, larger data transfers.
+• LTE-M: Higher throughput of up to 1 Mbps, suitable for more frequent, larger data transfers.

-• NB-IoT: Lower bandwidth, ideal for small and infrequent messages.
+• NB-IoT: Lower bandwidth of up to 200 kbps, ideal for small and infrequent messages.

 Mobility & Roaming